buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="canon" slug="iti107" %}
 - The Buddha summarizes this ideal relationship between the monastics and the laity.

+{% include content_blurb.html category="canon" slug="an3.20" %}
+- ... and explains how a Bhikkhu has benefactors.

 {% include content_blurb.html category="articles" slug="we-love-our-nuns_mrozik" %}
 - A paper on how the flourishing of the monastic community affects everyone around them.